In consulting, your personal reputation is everything. It is the one thing by which everything else in your career revolves around.

 How can you tell?

-They are the ones with a 1 - 2 foot stack of papers on their desk that they are busy reading to "get up to speed" on a new industry, a new client, and a new type of business problem.
+They are the ones with a 1-to 2-foot-tall stack of papers on their desk that they are busy reading to "get up to speed" on a new industry, a new client, and a new type of business problem.

 In most consulting firms, your colleagues will all have strong learning skills (when they choose to apply it).